puppetlabs/puppet-docs/source/puppet/4.5/reference/type.md

 Note that this allows you to do something `launchctl` can't do, which is to be in a state of "stopped/enabled" or "running/disabled".

-Note that this provider does not support overriding 'restart' or 'status'.
+Note that this provider does not support overriding 'restart'

 * Required binaries: `/bin/launchctl`.
 * Default for `operatingsystem` == `darwin`.